PelleLille/hsl-docs/functions.rst

 .. function:: stat(name, legends)

-  Stat values into a graph
+  Collect statistics based on one or more legend (value).
+The `name` is the name of the graph (the collection of `legends`).
+A legend is a value for which the system should collect statistics.

   :param string name: name of the graph
   :param array legends: key value pair of legends
   :rtype: none

+  Values stat'ed are available

+   * as a line graph (on the graphs and report page)
+   * as a pie chart (on the graphs and report page)
-  Values stat'ed are available using the statList SOAP API, visual graphs and SNMP.
+   * using the statList SOAP API call.
+   * using SNMP

+  In order for the line graph to work properly, all values should be defined to the stat function on every `stat` call (even if they are 0).

   .. code-block:: hsl